shwezhu/shwezhu.github.io/content/post/golang/basics/006-interfaces.md

 ---
-title: Interfaces in Golang (and Methods Receivers)
+title: Interfaces in Go (and Methods Receivers)
 date: 2023-09-02 19:58:32
 categories:
  - golang